 - Cerebrovascular disease.

-- Conditions affecting the frontal lobes, including frontal lobe epilepsy, frontal lobe syndromes, frontal and temporal lobe dementia, frontal lobe tumours, olfactory groove meningiomas, etc.
+- Conditions affecting the frontal lobes, including frontal lobe epilepsy, frontal lobe syndromes, infections or abscesses, frontal lobe tumours, olfactory groove meningiomas, etc.

 - Herpes simplex encephalitis.

 - Prion-related diseases such as Creutzfeldt-Jakob disease.